intelligent-soft-robots/pam_documentation/_sources/C4_mirroring.md.txt

-# More info: mirroring real robot
+# More info: Mirroring real robot

-To get a mujoco simulated to mirror the real robot, first, start the real robot:
+To get a MuJoCo simulation to mirror the real robot, first, start the real robot:

 ```bash
 o80_real